Graduation Frequently Asked Questions

-You need to contact the Student Progress and Graduation Office as soon as possible and indicate your intention to graduate with a subsumable award or one component of your double degree.
+You need to contact the Student Centre as soon as possible and indicate your intention to graduate with a subsumable award or one component of your double degree.

 When will I know if I am eligible to graduate?

-Students who have been identified for graduation at the end of Semester 1 will receive confirmation of their eligibility in late June.
-Students who have been identified for graduation at end of Winter will receive confirmation of their eligibility shortly after the release of Winter results.
+Students who have been identified for graduation at the end of Semester 1 2019 will receive confirmation of their eligibility in July 2019.
+Students who have been identified for graduation at end of Winter 2018 will receive confirmation of their eligibility shortly after the release of Winter results in August 2018.

 What should I do if I am ineligible to graduate?

-You should contact the Student Progress and Graduation Office.
+You should contact the Student Centre.
 You may then be referred to your course convenor for further advice.

 How do I RSVP for the ceremony?